Tech-at-DU/d3-tutorial/08-axis/readme.md

 ![example 1](../07-Paths/images/example-2.png)

 Time is running left to right on the horizontal axis.
 What is the time?
-The graph shows 1998 to 2017.
+The graph shows 1998 to 2017 in months.

-The vertical axis of the graph is showing how much rain fell each month.
+The vertical axis of the graph is showing how much rain fell each month in inches.

 There should be a month for each peak but it's hard to tell where 2005 might be?
 Or any other month or year.